 "The task of acknowledging shadow is unbearably painful and usually surrounded by shame.
 It cannot be accomplished by the ego alone, it requires help from a ‘guardian spirit’ in the form of a living symbol that comes from the generative depths of the unconscious."

 "In this plate the Feminine Principle is fully manifest as a saving grace, a queen who is also an angel, i.e. transcendent.
 In Jungian terms she represents the Feminine Self for women or the anima for men.
 She has the power to rescue the alchemical/analytic process from the folly of mere insight by recasting it as a relational process rather than one of mastery.”

-The white of the goat with the pink moon halo are analogous to the red and white colors of the conscious personality emerging from the swamp.
-The pink moon refers to Nick Drake’s song Pink Moon (I saw it written and I saw it say, Pink Moon is on its way, And none of you stand so tall, Pink Moon’s gonna get you all) and could symbolize the red helmet/spirit that came from meeting the shadow.
-The tree is shaped like a hand with pointed index finger, the hand of justice pointed at the ego and symbol of the shame surrounding the meeting of the shadow.
+) and could symbolize the red helmet/spirit that came from meeting the shadow.
+The tree is shaped like a hand with pointed index finger, the hand of justice pointed at the ego and symbol of the guilt surrounding the meeting of the shadow.

 The thistle, with its prickliness, is seen in popular belief as a gift of the Devil.
-Mythically, it did not grow in the Garden of Eden but appeared as a curse after the Fall (The Book of Symbols, Taschen, p.
+Mythically, it doesn't grow in the Garden of Eden but appears as a curse after the Fall (The Book of Symbols, Taschen, p.
 166).